-Digital rectal stimulation and digital removal of faeces are usually repeated several times, and care-giver/district nurse needs to manually check your rectum is empty of stool.
-These are skilled procedures which if not performed properly can cause tears to the bowel lining, bleeding and/or autonomic dysreflexia.
-Explain the complications that can occur as a result of the way your bowel care is managed (i.e. regular digital interventions, use of enemas), including such things as rectal prolapse or haemorrhoids (piles) and how these complicate its management.
+As previously indicated if your bowel care includes manual evacuation you should automatically receive a 'high' score in this domain.
+However you may use Peristeen or other type of anal irrigation system for your bowel care regimen, in which case you should emphasise that it too requires skilled administration.
+Digital rectal stimulation and digital removal of faeces are usually repeated several times and the care giver needs to manually check your rectum is empty of stool.
+These are skilled procedures, which if not performed properly can cause tears to the bowel lining, bleeding and/or AD.
+Explain the complications that can occur as a result of the way your bowel care is managed (ie regular digital interventions use of enemas) including such conditions as rectal prolapse or haemorrhoids (piles) and how these complicate its management.

-Emphasise the importance of not allowing constipation to develop (managed by diet/fluid intake -interaction with 'Nutrition' domain) or use of e.g. Movicol/Senokot (interaction with 'Drugs....' domain), as it can result in an impacted/distended bowel, which can trigger an autonomic dysreflexia attack or require hospitalisation.
-Bowel distension can also impair breathing in tetraplegics and high paraplegic lesions (due to the distended gut impinging on the diaphragm - interaction with 'Breathing' domain).
+Emphasise the importance of not allowing constipation to develop (managed diet/fluid intake - interaction with 'Nutrition' domain) or use of eg Movicol/Senokot (interaction with 'Drugs' domain), as it can result in an impacted/distended bowel, which can trigger an AD attack or require hospitalisation.
+Bowel distention can also impair breathing in tetraplegics and high paraplegic lesions (due to the distended gut impinging on the diaphragm - interaction with the 'Breathing' domain).